 Due to the nature of our business, our earnings are sensitive to weather variations from period to period.
 Variations in winter weather affect the demand for electrical heating requirements.
 Variations in summer weather affect the demand for electrical cooling requirements.
 These variations in demand translate into spot market price volatility.
 Variations in precipitation also affect water supplies, which in turn affect our hydroelectric assets.
+Variations in sunlight conditions can have an effect on energy production levels from our solar farm.
+Variations in weather may be impacted by climate change resulting in sustained higher temperatures and rising sea levels which could have an impact on our generating assets.

 Ice can accumulate on wind turbine blades in the winter months.
 The accumulation of ice on wind turbine blades depends on a number of factors, including temperature, ambient humidity and wind.
 The accumulation of ice on wind turbine blades can have a significant impact on energy yields, could result in the wind turbine experiencing more down time potentially reducing the life expectancy of the wind turbine and revenue.
 Extreme cold temperatures can also impact the ability for wind turbines to operate effectively and this could result in wind turbines experiencing more downtime and reduced production.
+We employ mitigation strategies to reduce the impact of icing events which includes proactively shutting down turbines when an icing event is detected.